 Click on the links to learn more about our undergraduate Geological Sciences and Geological Engineering degree programs, as well as our graduate degree programs.

-Considering studies in Geology?
+Considering studies in Geological Sciences or Geological Engineering?

 Managing water, mineral and energy resources, designing sustainable strategies for infrastructure and industrial growth, and coping with natural and anthropogenic hazards facing increasing global populations, including climate change, all depend on a deep understanding of natural processes.